BillClinton/CodeIgniter-Sencha-Proxy/README.md

 $this->load->helper('senchaproxy');
 ```

-and reference it in your view, in the <head> section, before your Ext JS files like this:
+and reference it in your view, in the &lt;head&gt; section, before your Ext JS files like this:
 ```
 <? echo senchaproxy_config() ?>
 ```